 That too had been in his blood, as the grandson of five-term Te Aroha mayor Henry Skidmore.
 There’s a painting of the mayor above Muller’s desk, and he describes Skidmore as one of his biggest mentors.
 “He was from that generation, where community service was just part of his essence.
 Everybody knew them, and they just gave their whole life to the community.
 And it had a huge impact on me.”

 Now he’s seen as a rising star.
-In the way it happens in the Beehive, his office has literally moved upstairs alongside his rise up the party ranking.
+In the way it happens at parliament, his office has literally moved upstairs alongside his rise up the party ranking.
 There have been various media reports indicating that he’s seen by some as a future National leader – particularly if incumbent leader Simon Bridges was to botch the 2020 election.

 Muller is very clear that if the opportunity came up to be the leader, he would absolutely take it.
 But he also gives his full backing to Bridges, who, Muller believes, is looking increasingly assured in the role.
 “Something has happened in the last two or three months, there’s a change I tell you.”
 He says it’s particularly noticeable when outside of Wellington, and says a “sentiment has crystallised” that Bridges would be able to lead a “competent alternative government than this lot.”